Near Real-time Full-wave Inverse Design of Electromagnetic Devices

-and the Schur complement yields $G$ and $G_{obj}$ with a single run of the solver.
-Since the sparse direct matrix solver requires a square matrix, the $B$ matrix block in the augmented system is padded with $0$ columns corresponding to the number of rows of $W^T$.
-It should be noted that although $G$ is obtained in this work using FDTD and FDFD methods, any solution method of choice can be used in principle, including finite-element and integral equation methods.
+and the Schur complement yields the vertical concatenation of $G$ and $G_{obj}$ with a single run of the solver.
+Since the sparse direct matrix solver requires a square matrix, the $B$ matrix block in the augmented system is padded with columns of zeroes corresponding to the number of rows of $W^T$.